October in Paris 2023

 One of our favorite things to do in Paris in October is a day trip or weekend getaway to the region of Champagne to stock up our wine cabinet for the following months.
 In October, a Champagne day trip from Paris is always beautiful, with the rolling hills covered by autumn colors.

 TIP: If you prefer to stay closer, some villages around Meaux (Ile-de-France) also have the right to produce champagne.
 To avoid the crazy Paris traffic, take a train to Meaux and rent your car there.
 From Meaux, the road (D603 and D402) is dotted with small producers that sell good champagne for better prices.
 Have a look at the champagne houses in the Marne Valley, around the villages of Charly-sur-Marne and Crouttes-sur-Marne.
 Most of them also propose champagne tastings.

 GET SWEET AT THE SALON DU CHOCOLAT

-This fair, you guessed well, is all about chocolate, and it attracts every year chefs, chocolatiers, designers, confectioners, chocolate experts, and chocolate lovers!
+This fair, you guessed well, is all about chocolate, and it attracts chefs, chocolatiers, designers, confectioners, chocolate experts, and chocolate lovers every year!

 The Petite Ceinture in Paris is an ancient railway that circumnavigated the city.
 With the construction of the Parisian metro, the Petite Ceinture fell into disuse and was abandoned.

 A few years ago, the City of Paris recovered some sections of the Petite Ceinture to use as public green spaces.
 Some sections still keep part of the tracks and other parts of the network, and it is fun to do the explorers walking on the railroads.